MaikMichel/dbFlow/scripts/setup/rest_compile/readme.md

 TEST_MODULE_NAME=api TEST_TABLE_NAME=EMPLOYEES ./test_endpoints.sh
 ```

 Nothing is imported, removed, or changed in the target schema; the only executed payload is a `begin null; end;` block sent to `POST compile`.
 The script exits with the number of failed tests (`0` = all green).
-Against an installation older than 1.1.0 it stops at the version check with a hint to re-run `install.sql`.
+Against an installation older than 1.3.0 it stops at the version check with a hint to re-run `install.sql`, because the test suite sends the hyphen header names introduced with `api_level 3`.

 ## Scope and intended use